Essential Fabric Quality Reports for Bulk Cutting Approval of Fabrics

 1. Fabric Inspection Report

-Purpose: To decide acceptance or rejections of fabric roll (For Woven).
-Fabric inspection is done using 4-point system.
-Inspection procedure has been explained in the following table.
+Purpose: To decide acceptance or rejection of fabric roll (For Woven).
+Fabric inspection is done using a 4-point system.
+The inspection procedure has been explained in the following table.

 Activity